Disease (Beartooth album)

-Disease is the third studio album by American hardcore punk band Beartooth.
+Disease is the third studio album by American rock band Beartooth.
 It was released on September 28, 2018, through Red Bull Records and UNFD.
 The album was announced on July 18, 2018, following the leak of one of the songs ("Infection") that is featured on the album.
 The band then released two (official) singles on July 23: "Disease" and "Bad Listener".
 On September 7, their third single, "Manipulation", was released.
 On January 18, 2019, "You Never Know" was released as their fourth single along with its music video.

 Background

 Production

 Caleb Shomo is the lead vocalist, guitarist, bassist, drummer and the lyricist.
 According to Shomo, the process for developing this album was difficult compared to the others as Shomo explored outside the confines of his basement.
 Shomo says "I wanted to get a different vibe on this record," meaning he chose to go to studios around the world.
 His regular strategy for a song he was working on was to write them in his basement and play them on programmed instruments to get a feel for how it would sound and play it on actual instruments later: working on "Disease" being actual studio gave him the opportunity to play on the instruments immediately and get the sounds he wanted faster.